TopSpectrum/rails_multisite/README.md

 # @file: config/multisite.yml
 # @description:
 #     This file defines the configuration for the rails_multisite plugin.
-#     The configuration is contained inside the 'federation' key.
+#     The configuration is contained inside the 'multisite' key.
 #     Setting this to a value of `false` will disable the plugin.
-federation: false
+multisite: false
 ```

 #### Active via YAML